Syntax Document

 i64/u64int64_t/uint64_t64-bit integer

-[T,n]T[n]Fixed-size array, N is a compile-time constant
+[T;n]T[n]Fixed length array, N is compile-time constant

-Getting C-style strings and pointers:
+Get C language strings and pointers:

 var str = "hello"